CHURCH FATHERS: A DOOR TO ROME

 Origen (184-253 AD)

-So as we can see, there were many varieties of interpretation among the Ante-Nicene Fathers concerning doctrine and theology.
+So as we can see, the Ante-Nicene Fathers had a diversity of interpretation when it came to doctrinal and theological matters.
 It is interesting to note that even in respect to the deity of Christ, differences of understanding persisted.
-For example, some of the Fathers were adoptionist like Theodotus of Byzantium, while many others were monarchian or modalist, as noted by Tertullian.
+For example, some of the Fathers were adoptionist, like Theodotus of Byzantium, while many others were monarchian or modalist, as noted by Tertullian.
 And still others, like Ignatius and Irenaeus, believed in the three in one paradigm, later known as the trinity.
 There were also eschatological differences among the Fathers concerning the return of Christ.
 Irenaeus and Origin are as different from each other concerning their view of the return of Christ, as summer is from winter.
 Below you will find defense of both Amillennial and Premillennial eschatology as proposed by Origen and Irenaeus:

 Irenaeus (130–202 AD)